‘The Bachelorette’ premiere sneak peek: Rachel meets a man from her past

-(ABC)– A new season of “The Bachelorette” kicks off Monday night, and ABC News has a sneak peek of what to expect.
+(ABC News) — A new season of “The Bachelorette” kicks off tonight, and ABC News has a sneak peek of what to expect.

 In this exclusive clip, Rachel Lindsay meets Fred Johnson, an executive assistant from Dallas, with whom she has a past.